 7 Rila Lakes is a popular daytrip from Sofia, Bulgaria.
 Bundle it with a visit to the famous Rila Monastery for a full day of culture and outdoor adventures.

 As a couple consisting of a vegetarian (reluctant pescaterian when traveling) and a picky eater, food is always a challenge when we travel.
-Especially here in the Balkan region where meat features heavily in local cuisine.
+Especially here in Bulgaria where meat features heavily in local cuisine.
 Everywhere I look, everyone is gorging on meat.
 Big pieces of meat.
-As in, what-animal-does-that-come-from big (on this trip …
+As in, what-animal-does-that-come-from big (on this trip I learned: …

 One of the things I looked forward to the most when we decided to spend one month in Bulgaria is to hike Mt.
 Vihren and the Koncheto Ridge in Pirin National Park.

 One of the things we learned during our month-long stay in Bulgaria was that Bulgaria makes wine.
 Really good wine.
 I only learned about this because I wanted to visit Rozhen Monastery and I happened to read that the surrounding region of Melnik is one of Bulgaria’s famous wine country..
 Did you know this that …